-The Company's risk appetite framework provides an expression of the level of risk the Company is willing to accept in pursuit of its strategic objectives.
+The Company's risk appetite framework provides an expression of the level of risk it is willing to accept in pursuit of its strategic objectives.
 The risk appetite framework provides quantitative and qualitative statements which are used to define the general attitude within the organization towards the desired level of risk.
-It not only supports the Company's risk management framework; it also enables the Company to make informed business decisions having regard to the key risks to which it may be exposed by such a decision.
+Furthermore, it not only supports the Company's risk management framework; it also enables the Company to make informed business decisions regarding the key risks to which it may be exposed by these decisions.